bishoy2002/IT-1025-Bishoy/Lab8/readme.md

 Data is defined as raw, unanalyzed, and unorganized material used to derive information after analysis.
 The set of data that has already been processed, analyzed, and structured in a meaningful way to become useful is referred to as information.
 The familiarity and awareness of a person, place, or event is referred to as knowledge.
 ### Relational Data
 #### Primary Key:
+The primary key of customers is the foreign key of order.
 #### Relationship between customers and orders:
 #### Foreign key of orders table:
 ### Field Data Types

 ### Big Data
 #### Four "V"s of Big Data
+The caracteristics of big data are volume, variety, volocity, and variability.
+Volume is the size of the data, variety is the sources of data, velocity is the speed of the data, and variability is inconsistency of the data.
 #### Technology Driving the need for Big Data
+Business processes, application logs, network, social media sites, and mobile devices have increased need for big data.
 ## Structured Query Language (SQL)
 ### RDBMS and SQL

 ### Relationship, Primary and Foreign Keys

 ## SQL Injections